Depcoin/melonheads/README.md

-# BirakeCoin
+# MelonHeads
-Shell script to install a [BirakeCoin Masternode](https://www.birake.com/) on a Linux server running Ubuntu 14.04 or 16.04.
+Shell script to install a [MelonHeads Masternode](https://www.birake.com/) on a Linux server running Ubuntu 14.04 or 16.04.
 Use it on your own risk.

 ***
 ## Installation: